 “Since third-party sellers joined Amazon in 1999, they’ve grown to account for 58% of Amazon sales”– Amazon

 As you consider whether or not selling on Amazon is right for you, it can be helpful to think of Amazon as an online shopping mall.
 You can access a massive crowd of online shoppers, but like setting up a mall store, there are also some “hoops to jump through.”
 Here’s how it all works.

 In a DTC arrangement, the producer is the distributor, marketer, and seller.
 When you create a product, you engage the consumer directly, fulfill product orders, and provide customer service to that consumer.

-For example, Walmart is a distributor, because it buys products directly from wholesalers and manufacturers.
-The product creators don’t sell to consumers – they sell to Walmart who then sells to consumers.
+For example, Walmart is a distributor because it buys products directly from wholesalers and manufacturers.
+The product creators don’t sell to consumers – they sell to Walmart, which then sells to consumers.
 As the chart above demonstrates, non-DTC businesses manage as many as three to four “middleman” agencies before consumers buy products.

-Amazon has developed an impressive system that allows both distributors and DTC brands to sell on its platform.
+Amazon has developed an impressive system allowing distributors and DTC brands to sell on its platform.

 Amazon allows retail brands – including distributors, drop-shippers, and DTC companies – to create an online store on the most popular eCommerce platform in the world.

 The Amazon sales model accommodates hobbyists and large-scale retailers.
 Individual accounts favor low-volume sales, while the Professional account helps businesses grow their reach online.
 For your DTC brand, you will most likely want a Professional Amazon Seller account.